 Doctor of Philosophy (PhD) – RPPHDHEA2000

 The degree of Doctor of Philosophy is a University degree governed by Resolutions set down by the Academic Board.
-Candidates should be familiar with the Academic Board documents Degree of Doctor of Philosophy and University of Sydney (Higher Degree by Research) Rule 2011.
+Candidates should be familiar with the Academic Board documents Degree of Thesis and Examination of Higher Degree by Research Policy 2015 and University of Sydney (Higher Degree by Research) Rule 2011.

 The degree of Doctor of Philosophy is a research degree awarded for a thesis considered to be a substantially original contribution to the subject concerned.

 Applicants should normally hold a master's degree with research or a bachelor's degree with first or high second-class honours of the University of Sydney, or an equivalent qualification from another university or institution.